MirjamSchr/nmraspecds/docs/index.rst

    :align: right

 ========================
-nmraspecds documentation
+NMRAspecds documentation
 ========================

 Welcome!
-This is the documentation for nmraspecds, a Python package for **reading in, manipulating and plotting NMR spectra** with the ultimate goal to document all steps and make the history of the processed spectrum **fully reproducible**.
-The nmraspecds package is based on the `ASpecD framework <https://docs.aspecd.de/>`_,  hence all data generated with the nmraspecds package are completely reproducible and have a complete history.
+This is the documentation for NMRAspecds, a Python package for **reading in, manipulating and plotting NMR spectra** with the ultimate goal to document all steps and make the history of the processed spectrum **fully reproducible**.
+The NMRAspecds package is based on the `ASpecD framework <https://docs.aspecd.de/>`_,  hence all data generated with the NMRAspecds package are completely reproducible and have a complete history.

 What is even better: Actual data processing and analysis no longer requires programming skills, but is as simple as writing a text file summarising all the steps you want to have been performed on your dataset(s) in an organised way.
 Curious?
 Have a look at the following example: